WPDevelopers/disable-comments/readme.txt

 == Changelog ==

+= 1.3.2 =
+* Compatibility updates and code refactoring for WordPress 4.3
+* Adding a few new translations

 = 1.3.1 =
 * Change the behaviour for comment feed requests.
 This removes a potential security issue.